Little penguin: Tourism

 At Phillip Island, Victoria, a viewing area has been established at the Phillip Island Nature Park to allow visitors to view the nightly "penguin parade".
 Lights and concrete stands have been erected to allow visitors to see but not photograph or film the birds (this is because it can blind or scare them) interacting in their colony.
 In 1987, more international visitors viewed the penguins coming ashore at Phillip Island than visited Uluru.
 In the financial year 1985–86, 350,000 people saw the event, and at that time audience numbers were growing 12% annually.

 In Bicheno, Tasmania, evening penguin viewing tours are offered by a local tour operator at a rookery on private land.
 A similar sunset tour is offered at Low Head, near the mouth of the Tamar River on Tasmania's north coast.
 Observation platforms exist near some of Tasmania's other little penguin colonies, including Stanley, Bruny Island and Lillico Beach near Devonport.

-South of Perth, Western Australia, visitors to Penguin Island are able to view penguin feeding within a penguin rehabilitation centre and may also encounter wild penguins ashore in their natural habitat.
+South of Perth, Western Australia, visitors to Penguin Island may encounter wild penguins ashore in their natural habitat.
 The island is accessible via a short passenger ferry ride, and visitors depart the island before dusk to protect the colony from disturbance.

 Visitors to Kangaroo Island, South Australia, have nightly opportunities to observe penguins at the Kangaroo Island Marine Centre in Kingscote and at the Penneshaw Penguin Centre.
 Granite Island at Victor Harbor, South Australia continues to offer guided tours at dusk, despite its colony dropping from thousands in the 1990s to dozens in 2014.
 There is also a Penguin Centre located on the island where the penguins can be viewed in captivity.

 In the Otago, New Zealand town of Oamaru, visitors view the birds returning to their colony at dusk.
 In Oamaru it is common for penguins to nest within the cellars and foundations of local shorefront properties, especially in the old historic precinct of the town.
 Little penguin viewing facilities have been established at Pilots Beach on the Otago Peninsula in Dunedin.
 Here visitors are guided by volunteer wardens to watch penguins returning to their burrows at dusk.